wp-plugins/envialia-carrier-for-woocomerce/readme.txt

 == Installation ==

-1. Upload `envialia-carrier` to the `/wp-content/plugins/` directory
+1. Upload `envialia-carrier-for-woocomerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the settings in Envialia -> Configuración